yousefosama654/YO_Scheduler/README.md

 `Button_Task()` is another task managed by YO_Scheduler.
 It is responsible for monitoring the state of a button.
 The button state is considered changed (pressed or released) when it remains stable for 60 ms, as per the project's requirements.

+## Hardware Platform

+YO_Scheduler is designed to run on the TM4C123GH6PM microcontroller, which is based on the Cortex-M4F core.
+The SysTick timer is used to handle the OS scheduling time, ensuring accurate and predictable task execution.
+Additionally, custom DIO (Digital Input/Output) and Port drivers have been implemented in accordance with AUTOSAR requirements to interact with the microcontroller's hardware peripherals.

 ## AUTOSAR Layered Architecture

 YO_Scheduler adheres to the AUTOSAR layered architecture, a widely adopted framework for developing embedded systems.
 This architecture separates the software into different layers, ensuring modularity and scalability.
 YO_Scheduler can be integrated into an AUTOSAR-compliant system with ease.